mythril-forge/homebrew-classes/docs/README.md

 Both the original and modified version of each item is available on this website in different pages.
 They are nested in folders named original and homebrew.

 ## Homebrew Index
+For now, a quick-and-dirty rundown of each class is sufficient.

 - [Bard](./homebrew/bard)
 	- [College of Lore](./homebrew/bard/lore)